Health Library

 What Is the Long-Term Outlook for COVID-19?

 Because COVID-19 is still such a new virus, there are questions about it that haven’t been answered.
-Researchers around the world are working day and night to develop treatments and vaccines.
-There are ways to focus now on how to help our children cope with this “new normal.”
-Communities that are social distancing and using other preventive measures have helped stop the spread of COVID-19.
+Researchers around the world are working to improve treatments and vaccines.